Our product

 Getting our fish ready for transport to our ocean farms

-Before we transport to our sea sites, we perform our last rigorous health and welfare screening to ensure they are healthy, disease-free and ready for transport.
+Before we transport to our sea sites, we perform a health and welfare screening to ensure they are ready for transport.
 During this exam, the smolts are sorted by size and placed into large, temperature controlled transport tanks.

 By sorting our fish by size, we are ensuring that the feed to fish ration will be as efficient as possible and will be equally dispersed across the farm pen population.
 As the say, the early bird gets the worm, and in our case, the big fish get the feed pellets.